But I am mother

 Relationship challenges

 I can understand that people can have different experiences at certain events in life.
 Then one person can define what happened based on their bias and the other person does the same.
 Which means different outcomes to different people.
 I believe that parents from cultures where the child is always wrong, their bias is parents equals to perfection.
 That is a conundrum because no person is perfect.
 Every relationship has it’s challenges so why not a parent and child relationship?
 We are told that open communication is key so why not have one with your child?
+You as a parent can either accept your mistakes or your child will resent you and or leave.

 Children cutting off their parents